goodlifeinc/book-summary/The Clean Coder - Robert Martin/README.md

 5. Pomodoro technique :tomato:

-    Your time is divided into tomato :tomato: and non-tomato time.
+    Your time is divided into tomato and non-tomato time.
 Tomato time is productive.
 It is within tomatoes that you get real work done.
 Time outside of tomatoes is either distractions, meetings, breaks, or other time that is not spent working on your tasks.

 ## Chapter 10: Estimation